Frequently Asked Questions About Pole Dancing

 Q: Will I fit in?
 Is everyone in class a perfect, young, thin, fit, Barbie doll?

-A: Our classes are made up of a diverse group of individuals.
-We've had nuns in their 70s attend our classes!
-Since we began offering classes in 2004, we have had students ages 16 to 80 years old, every race, body type, color, shape, weight, breast size, gender, physical ability, religious background, socioeconomic level, sexual orientation, etc. Every single person has their own unique style, talents & challenges.
-You WILL fit in because you are brave, unique, beautiful, & interested in pole dancing!
+A: We absolutely adore our diverse, quirky little community!
+We've had nuns in their 70s, sex workers, doctors, students, state workers, ballerinas, nurses, accountants, professional clowns, hackers, baristas, Girl Scouts, and every other variety of human attend our classes!
+Since we began offering classes in 2004, we have had students ages 16 to 80 years old, every race, body type, color, shape, weight, breast size, gender, physical ability, religious background, socioeconomic level, sexual orientation, etc. Every single person has their own unique style, strengths & challenges.
+You WILL fit in because you are unique, beautiful, & interested in pole dancing!

 Q: Do I have to be in shape/lose weight/strong/flexible/coordinated to take pole dancing classes?